Natalia Ginzburg

 An activist, for a time in the 1930s she belonged to the Italian Communist Party.
 In 1983, she was elected to Parliament from Rome as an independent politician.

 Early life and education

 Born as Natalia Levi in Palermo, Sicily, in 1916, she spent most of her youth in Turin with her family, as her father in 1919 took a position with the University of Turin.
-Her father, Giuseppe Levi, a renowned Italian histologist, was born into a Jewish Italian family, and her mother, Lidia Tanzi (the sister of Drusilla Tanzi and Silvio Tanzi), was Catholic.
+Her father, Giuseppe Levi, a renowned Italian histologist, was born into a Jewish Italian family, and her mother, Lidia Tanzi (the sister of Drusilla and Silvio Tanzi), was Catholic.
 Her parents were secular and raised Natalia, her sister Paola (who later married Adriano Olivetti) and her three brothers as atheists.
 Their home was a centre of cultural life, as her parents invited intellectuals, activists and industrialists.
-At the age of 17 in 1933, Natalia published her first story, "I bambini", in the magazine Solaria.
+At the age of 17 in 1933, Levi published her first story, "I bambini", in the magazine Solaria.